-Always hold the handlebars firmly with both hands so you will be ready for sudden changes in direction or in the road surface.
-The pillion passenger should always hold on to the grab rail on the rear seat with both hands.
+ALWAYS hold the handlebars firmly with both hands so you will be ready for sudden changes in direction or in the road surface.
+The pillion passenger should ALWAYS hold on to the strap on the pillion seat with both hands.